alex-rbch/MAT157/README.md

 These notes were taken during lectures and posted after a short review.
 These are personal lecture notes and, as such, may contain typos and minor errors.

-In December, I will compile all notes into a single pdf with chapters and proper formatting.
+In February, I will compile all notes into a single pdf with chapters and proper formatting.